 Should design developers come to fruition in the next year or so, expect website design teams to look for professionals with backgrounds and experience in both visual design and front-end development.
 These professionals would be skilled in website design, but also know how to write code and initiate solid front ends.
 Hiring this type of individual could eliminate required handoffs from person to person to bring design ideas to life on a website.

-You might be a future design developer if you have interest or experience in both the visual and technical aspects of a website.
+You might be a future design developer if you have interest or experience in both the visual and technical aspects of a website while working at one of the Web design companies.
 You may already use sophisticated website development tools that blend these two roles, such as Squarespace or Webflow.
 These are design-first website building tools that allow creators to add code to tweak the finished product.
 This is just a taste of what design developers could be doing in the future.

 Five years from now, expect to see the composition of the average website design team to change.
 Visual designers won’t only be in charge of aesthetics but also of website coding.
 Front-end developers won’t be able to turn a blind eye to a website’s visual elements.
 Instead, both employees will have to grasp the skills of the other – or give way to a hybrid position that blends the two on a fundamental level.

 Design developers would be able to act quickly to improve a site and roll out new features faster than before.
 Businesses would be able to deliver better user experiences without costly downtime in site upgrades.
 As website teams begin to blend the roles of visual designer and front-end developer, expect to see this new job title arise in the near future.
-If you have these skill sets, this impressive title could even be yours.
+Just like we have seen Top SEO Companies and UI/UX designers move into the spotlight in digital marketing, you can expect to see design developers have their day in the spotlight as well.
+You never know, If you have these skill sets, this impressive title could even be yours.